couchbase/n1k1/README.md

     - perhaps an attachment or label can be for a named cursor, such as "&cursor-2341", that's registered into the Ctx?
       - the cursor might to a pipeline-breaking batch provider?

-- couchbase/rhmap/store should be able to spill out to disk?
-  - perhaps via mmap()?
-  - metadata spilling is different than key/val spilling?

 - compiled expr support?